Duct (flow): Plenums

 Plenums are the central distribution and collection units for an HVAC system.
 The return plenum carries the air from several large return grilles (vents) or bell mouths to a central air handler.
 The supply plenum directs air from the central unit to the rooms which the system is designed to heat or cool.
 They must be carefully planned in ventilation design.

 Terminal units

 While single-zone constant air volume systems typically do not have these, multi-zone systems often have terminal units in the branch ducts.
 Usually there is one terminal unit per thermal zone.
 Some types of terminal units are VAV boxes (single or dual duct), fan-powered mixing boxes (in parallel or series arrangement), and induction terminal units.
 Terminal units may also include a heating or cooling coil.

 Air terminals

 Air terminals are the supply air outlets and return or exhaust air inlets.
 For supply, diffusers are most common, but grilles, and for very small HVAC systems (such as in residences) registers are also used widely.
 Return or exhaust grilles are used primarily for appearance reasons, but some also incorporate an air filter and are known as filter returns.

 Duct cleaning

-The position of the U.S. Environmental Protection Agency (EPA) is that "If no one in your household suffers from allergies or unexplained symptoms or illnesses and if, after a visual inspection of the inside of the ducts, you see no indication that your air ducts are contaminated with large deposits of dust or mold (no musty odor or visible mold growth), having your air ducts cleaned is probably unnecessary."
-However, a study published in Environmental Monitoring and Assessment provides evidence that challenges this position.
-The study, conducted across eight identical homes, found that HVAC duct cleaning reduced particle counts at the 1.0-micron size and lowered bioaerosol concentrations two days post-cleaning compared to pre-cleaning levels, with the Air Sweep method showing the most significant reduction.
-This indicates that duct cleaning can effectively decrease certain airborne pollutants, even if contamination isn't visibly obvious or immediately symptomatic.
-Notably, the study also observed that cleaning processes temporarily increase airborne particles and bioaerosols during the procedure due to disturbance, suggesting that benefits may not be immediate but emerge over time.

-A thorough duct cleaning done by a professional duct cleaner will remove dust, cobwebs, debris, pet hair, rodent hair and droppings, paper clips, calcium deposits, children's toys, and whatever else might collect inside.
-Ideally, the interior surface will be shiny and bright after cleaning.
-Insulated fiber glass duct liner and duct board can be cleaned with special non-metallic bristles.
-Fabric ducting can be washed or vacuumed using typical household appliances.

-Signs and indicators

-Cleaning of the duct system may be necessary if:
+Homes